-Although we do not claim that this property holds of any system that might be reasonably deemed `internal' we do note that this method of lifting weak completeness to strong completeness appears to work in a variety of cases; e.g. (linear) nested sequents~\cite{KuzLel18,Lyo21b}.
-A second favorable property of `internal' calculi concerns the lack of a `meta-semantics'.
-Since sequents are interpreted via their `structurally similar' and `logically equivalent' formula translations, there is no need to define a more general semantics--as is done with labeled systems--to interpret sequents.
-Third, it has been shown that `internal' (viz. nested) systems can be used to derive Hilbert systems, i.e. axiomatizations, for logics~\cite{IshKik07}, and it seems that Hilbert proofs can be extracted as well.
+Although we do not claim that this property holds of any system that might be reasonably deemed `internal' we do note that this method of lifting formulaic completeness to sequential completeness works in a variety of cases; e.g., (linear) nested sequents~\cite{KuzLel18,Lyo21b}.

+A second favorable property of `internal' calculi concerns the lack of a `meta-semantics.'
+Since sequents are interpreted via their `structurally similar' and `logically equivalent' formula translations, there is no need to define a more general semantics as is done with labeled systems, for example.
+Third, it has been shown that `internal' (viz., nested) systems can be used to derive Hilbert systems, i.e., axiomatizations, for logics~\cite{IshKik07}.
 This is obviously beneficial for anyone interested in characterizing a logic purely in terms of its formulae with simple inference rules.
-Last, another interesting feature of `internal' calculi is that such systems usually do not make any \emph{semantic commitments} since they utilize a language as expressive as the logic's and tend to omit semantic elements.